One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 How many mats do you need?
 That really depends on how often you will be using your machine.
 For me, the mats are the first thing that wears out.
 I like to keep a few spares of the mats I use most often.
 They are definitely a must when it comes to Cricut accessories.

-PROTIP: The stronger mats will lose their sticky over time and basically become the lighter grip versions.
+PROTIP: The stronger mats will lose their stickiness over time and basically become the lighter grip versions.
 So, if you can, start with a stronger grip then move it to lighter materials as it wears.
 This will extend the overall life and save you some money!

 Blades come in at number three for my must-have Cricut accessory.
 There is nothing worse than being in the middle of a project and getting rough cuts that require you to stop and go to the store to get new blades.